 As part of the consideration for the Cyveillance Acquisition (see Note 4), the Company issued Series E redeemable convertible preferred stock to Lookingglass.
 As a result, Lookingglass is a related party of the Company.
 Effective September 30, 2020, as part of the Cyveillance Acquisition, the Company entered into a sublease agreement with Lookingglass for office space in Reston, Virginia.
 Under the sublease agreement, the Company incurred rent expense of \$0.1 million and \$0.1 million for the six months ended July 31, 2022 and 2021, respectively.
 The initial term of the sublease ended on July 31, 2022 and the Company elected not to renew.
-During the six months ended July 31, 2022, the Company did not capitalize any leasehold improvements.
+During the six months ended July 31, 2022 and the year ended January 31, 2022, the Company did not capitalize any leasehold improvements.
 As of July 31, 2022 and January 31, 2022, the Company did not have any balance of prepaid or accrued rent for the subleased premises.
 In addition to the sublease, in connection with the Cyveillance Acquisition, ZeroFox and Lookingglass entered into a transition support agreement.
-The agreement for the agreement for the six months ended July 31, 2021.
-As of July 31, 2022 ZeroFox incurred \$0.3 million of expenses under the agreement for the six months ended July 31, 2021.
+The agreement stipulated that ZeroFox would reimburse Lookingglass for services performed as part of the transition.
+ZeroFox did not incur expenses under the agreement for the six months ended July 31, 2022.
+ZeroFox incurred \$0.3 million of expenses under the agreement for the six months ended July 31, 2021.
 As of July 31, 2022 ZeroFox had no accrued liability payable to Lookingglass.
 As of January 31, 2022, ZeroFox had an accrued liability of \$0.2 million that was incurred as a result of the transition support agreement.